raleel/cfi-srd-pt/0008_Combat.md

 #### Natação

-A character that moves adjacent to or starts the Turn next to a body of water may Natação at a rate equal to the Base Movement Rate, minus any movement already used.
+A character that moves adjacent to or starts the Turn next to a body of water may Natação at a rate equal to the Base Movimento Rate, minus any Movimento already used.
 See the [Natação](0005_Skills.md?id=Natação-strcon) skill description for more information.
-Under normal conditions a character's maximum Nataçãoming speed per Round is equal to their Movement Rate, -1 for each 'Thing' carried more than the character's STR.
+Under normal conditions a character's maximum Nataçãoming speed per Round is equal to their Movimento Rate, -1 for each 'Thing' carried more than the character's STR.
 Worn armor hinders Nataçãomers, with each location covered by light armor counting as 1 additional 'Thing' carried, and each location covered by heavy armor counting as 2 additional 'Things' carried.
 If total ENC reduces Natação distance to 0 or less, the character automatically begins drowning (refer to the rules on  [Asphyxiation](0007_Game_System.md?id=asphyxiation)).

-### Miniatures and Movement
+### Miniatures and Movimento

 Miniatures combat assumes the use of battle mats with a 1-inch square grid.